amonfire/libreCMC/docs/Supported_Hardware.md

 * DGL-5500 a1 : Ships with non-free wifi card, but can be replaced with a free one.
 Has a mini-pci-e card slot.

 #####Please note that other targets may work; we are **NOT** responsible for **ANY** _bricked_ devices.

+## Notes:

+[1] Firmware can be flashed from the stock firmware's web-ui.

+[2] Requires a tFTP server for initial flashing.

+[3] Requires opening up the hardware and the usage of a few tools (SPI Flasher, serial cable or both).